m5stack/m5-docs/docs/en/hat/hat-proto-plus.md

 ## Description

-**PROTO PLUS HAT** is a universal board compatible with M5SticKC.
-Compared to the previous generation PROTO HAT, "PLUS" is designed to provide a larger board area.
-Combined with the matching 8 pin header, the M5StickC top can be placed.
+**PROTO PLUS HAT** is a universal proto board compatible with M5SticKC.
+Compared to the previous PROTO HAT, "PLUS" is designed to provide a larger board area.
+Combined with the 8 pin header, you can have more add-ons for your M5StickC.
 The expansion interface is fully connected to the universal board, allowing the user to freely design the circuit on the board.
-The 90° pin header enables the universal board to be spliced with the M5StickC at various angles.
-If you plan to add simple to your project The circuit design and hope to achieve space saving by changing the way the board is spliced, HAT PROTO PLUS will be a good choice.
+The 90° pin header enables the proto board to be spliced with the M5StickC at various angles.
+If you plan to add circuit design to your project and hope to achieve space saving by changing the way the board is spliced, HAT PROTO PLUS will be a good choice.

 <img src="assets\img\product_pics\hat\proto_plus_hat\hat_proto_plus_03.jpg" width="30%">